puzzlerme/scheduleprogram/README.md

          2. The example has the folder name AC containing jpeg photos and the folder name AC2 containing jpg photos
       7. Now if you go to your domain with “?imagefolder=” and the chosen folder at the end, it will pick a random image from that folder to show (new one every time you reload the website)
 2. Messages program
+   1. Instructions incomplete currently
+   2. Future instructions will include
-   1. Show how to setup all needed permissions (check which ones are actually needed, don't forget sleep)
+      1. How to setup all needed permissions (check which ones are actually needed, don't forget sleep)
       2. Explain how to change the phone numbers being sent to and the section
       3. Explain how to get the images (a bit tedious)
       4. Explain how to get the file placement all setup
-   5. Explain how to install node (I think that’s necessary)
+      5. Explain how to install node
       6. Explain how to create the automatic computer startup
       7. Show how to setup the launchd file
          1. INSTRUCTIONS NEEDED (download the file and run some commands that I need to put into the instructions)
          2. To load and unload (turn it on and off) the launchd file (that runs the SendMessages file at a certain time):
             1. sudo launchctl load -w /Library/LaunchDaemons/launched.sendmessages.plist
             2. sudo launchctl unload -w /Library/LaunchDaemons/launched.sendmessages.plist